willcruickshank/Analyzing-logs-with-Splunk/README.md

-# Analyzing-logs-with-Splunk-
 Utilized Splunk to analyze simulated attack logs aswell as logs that represent "regular" activity.
+Created reports, alerts, and dashboards on Splunk for straight forward monitoring.
+In addition, installed add-on "Circlepack Viz" for simple and effective data visualisation.
+From analyzing these logs many different attacks came to light ranging from bruteforce attacks to possible DDos attacks.
+Once these vulnerabilites were indentified, mitigation suggestions such as implementing a web applicaition firewall (WAF) or account lockout policies were proposed.